coderifous/coderifous.github.com/_posts/2011-09-07-the-m-in-dom-stands-for-model.markdown

 and encapsulation was had via closures.

 The classical OO approach is not the only game in town for good software design.
-Don't forget that the DOM is already a model that has it's own state and behavior, and jQuery plugins are your best bet for creating reusable code with naturally occurring encapsulation via scoped variables and closures.
+Don't forget that the DOM is already a model that has its own state and behavior, and jQuery plugins are your best bet for creating reusable code with naturally occurring encapsulation via scoped variables and closures.